Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 • All financial obligations, including tuition and textbook charges, have been met.

-• To graduate from the Associate of Science in Nursing Program, students must successfully meet the
+• To graduate from the Associate of Science in Nursing Program, students must successfully achieve a probability of passing NCLEX score of 90% or higher on the Comprehensive Predictor Exam.

 Get more Info